favistech/node-slate/source/includes/main.md

 Parameter | Description
 --------- | -----------
-contractor | The ID of the contractor if this assignment is for a contractor employee | The ID of the employee if this assignment is for an employee contractor_role | The ID of the role for this assignment daily_rate | The rate amount for this assignment pay_model | The ID of the employee timesheets | The schedule of the assignment - this is a JSON object with a start_date_time, end_date_time, break, is_half_day, is_travel, no_time_entries
+contractor | The email address (or ID if known) of the contractor if this assignment is for a contractor employee | The email address (or ID if known) of the employee if this assignment is for an employee contractor_role | The ID of the role for this assignment daily_rate | The rate amount for this assignment pay_model | The ID of the pay rule/model timesheets | The schedule of the assignment - this is a JSON object with a start_date_time, end_date_time, break, is_half_day, is_travel, no_time_entries